Lubnaalrifaie1/Lubnaalrifaie1/README.md

 <h1> Hello 👋🏻, My Name is Lubna and Welcome to My GitHub. </h1>

 - 🖥️  See my portfolio at [Lubnaalrifaie](https://linktr.ee/Lubnaalrifaie)
-- 🌱 I’m currently obtaining my Bachelor of Science in Computer Science!
+- 🌱 I’m currently obtaining my 4th Year Honours Computer Science Student @ Wilfrid Laurier University
 - 💬 Ask me about anything
 - 🤝  I'm open to collaborating on Hackathons, Interesting projects, and more!
 - 📫 How to reach me: https://linktr.ee/Lubnaalrifaie